canjs/canjs/docs/can-guides/introduction/technical.md

 ## jQuery integration

 By default, CanJS’s [can-core] works without jQuery.
-However, the [can-dom-events/helpers/add-jquery-events] module integrates jQuery’s events into CanJS's events.
+However, the [can-dom-events/helpers/add-jquery-events] module integrates jQuery’s events into CanJS’s events.
 This allows you to listen to jQuery custom events like `draginit` directly in [can-stache] like:

 ```html